 - Stopping Murder Insurance: In October of 2017, we successfully convinced Chubb and Lockton Affinity, two insurers, to stop offering the NRA’s “Carry Guard” policies.
 This strategic campaign came together in partnership with Color of Change and featured Sybrina Fulton, the mother of Trayvon Martin.
 Hundreds of thousands of Americans signed a petition urging the insurers to break ties and their efforts were featured in an exclusive article in the Associated Press and local news stations around the country.

 - #GunFreePolls: In the lead-up to the 2016 elections, law enforcement agencies were increasingly concerned about the threat of armed intimidators at polling locations.
 Guns Down established a helpline for those who witnessed such incidents.
+Guns Down also relaunched the campaign for the 2018 election.

 Meet the Team